How to Create a Purchase Order in iDempiere for Retail

 After completing the Purchase Order configuration in iDempiere, proceed with:

-- Generate Material Receipt (GRN) for physical goods receiving.
+- Generate Material Receipt (GRN) for goods received.

-- Configure Estimated Landed Cost for import or freight-heavy procurement scenarios.
+- Configure Estimated Landed Cost for freight-heavy procurement.